 High blood pressure or “hypertension” is a tough nut to crack with natural medicines.
 Of course, there are many etiologies to this common disease; however, most cases are because we have gotten fat, old, and out of shape.
-Yes, there are exceptions to the rule, so don’t be hitting the comments form to send me hate mail.
+Yes, there are exceptions to the rule, so don’t be hitting the comments section to send me hate mail.

 Regardless, I just announced the pink elephant in the room.
 So as stated in my tricky little diatribe on “Chocolate Chips Better than Viagra?” we want an “elastic” cardiovascular system and not a non-compliant one.
 And when I say non-compliant, I am not talking about a badly behaving cardiovascular system.
 I am talking about elasticity of your arteries.